 Pretty tweet – and Twitter aren’t the only company to have seen the effectiveness of a PWA.
 Olacabs.com, a taxi company based in India saw 20% of PWA bookings came from users who previously uninstalled the native app.

 So what’s stopping the world from riding the PWA hype train?
 Browser support for the underlying technologies behind PWAs (e.g. service workers) is currently restricted to Firefox and Chrome, with support on Safari being referred to as ‘in development’.

-That hasn’t stopped us.
+That hasn’t stopped us as a healthcare marketing agency.
 At Create Health, we’ve been using progressive web app technologies to rewrite the book on digital sales aids and healthcare-focused web applications.
 Our focus on rapid prototyping and industry expertise mean we can deliver curated user experiences that leverage the benefits of PWAs to their fullest – case studies to follow in the coming months.

 Until then, there are some awesome examples of PWAs at https://pwa.rocks